awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/what-is-amazon-ec2-auto-scaling.md

 ![\[An illustration of a basic Auto Scaling group.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/as-basic-diagram.png)

-For more information about the benefits of Amazon EC2 Auto Scaling, see [Benefits of Amazon EC2 Auto Scaling](auto-scaling-benefits.md)\.
+For more information about the benefits of Amazon EC2 Auto Scaling, see [Amazon EC2 Auto Scaling benefits](auto-scaling-benefits.md)\.

 ## Auto Scaling components<a name="as-component-intro"></a>